 Impacts and Contributions/Outcomes

-2. Write about farm transfers in farm publications, include case histories to illustrate farm transfer issues and how families handle those situations.
+2. Write about farm transfers in farm publications, including case histories to illustrate farm transfer issues and how families handles those situations.

 4. Educate farmers on the problems that occur if they don’t plan in workshops and print media.